Applying to the Graduate Program in Religious Studies

 • If you have completed a post-secondary degree from an institution in which the language of instruction is English, we can typically waive the TOEFL/ IELTS requirement.
 Please contact Kate Stoler (kastoler@upenn.edu) after your application has been compiled, including submission of your academic transcripts, to request this waiver.

-• Applicants requesting a fee waiver can send their inquiries, with proof of financial need, to the Graduate School of Arts and Sciences, gdasadmis@sas.upenn.edu.
+Any other questions about fee waivers should be directed to the Graduate School of Arts and Sciences, gdasadmis@sas.upenn.edu.
 If you are a McNair Scholar, please mention that in your email.
+Please note that fee waivers are rare.

 Electronic applications are accepted from October 1st.
 The deadline for filing an application is midnight (ET) on December 15th.
 Applications and writing samples cannot be accepted after that date.
 The application fee is $90.00.